 Or to express that plan in a flow chart:

-(There are also numerous sites online you can use for making more formal looking flow charts.
-My favorite is draw.io)
+There are also numerous sites online you can use for making more formal looking flowcharts.
+My favorite is draw.io which lets you draw elaborate diagrams and export them as PNG, SVG or PDF.

 "Word clouds" are horribly overdone, but the variety of different styles available still make them worth considering, at least as a last resort.